spenser-millburn/gptalchemy/README.md

 # Project Overview

-This repository contains a powerful set of GPT wrappers designed to streamline various development tasks.
+A powerful set of GPT/LLM based wrappers designed to catalyze and automate software development and iteration.
 The goal of this project to minimize developer contact with code and leverage the power of GPTs to manipulate the codebase with prompts.

 ## Features